the-hypermedia-project/charter/hypermedia-elements.md

 ### Safe Transitions

 Safe transitions do not cause a change, and the resource transition is considered immutable.
+All safe transitions MUST have a URI.

 #### Links

-A link is the simplest form of a link transition.
-It MUST have a URI for the resource.
+A link is the simplest form of a safe transition.
+In its simplest form, it is simply a link relation and a URI.
+It MAY contain embedded data, as outlined in [Embedded Resources](#embedded-resources).

 #### Queries